Robin-Valan7478/Internship/Daily Reports/day_9_mar6.md

 ## - ___PROGRAMMING LANGUAGE___:

-        - It is a language used by humans to communicate with the computers easily, because computers knows only zeroes  and ones.
+        -It is a language used by humans to communicate with the computers easily, because computers knows only zeroes  and ones.
 Using a compiler, we translate our code into computer-understandable codes.
 Compiler acts as a translator medium btween humans and computers.